handsontable/handsontable/docs/content/guides/cell-types/numeric-cell-type.md

 # Numeric cell type

-Use the numeric cell type to correctly display, format, sort, and filter numbers.
+Display, format, sort, and filter numbers correctly by using the numeric cell type.

 [[toc]]